WebOrigami/docs/src/content/language/templateDocuments.md

 ) }
 ```

-You can override this behavior by providing a `key` function to the map.
+You can override this behavior by explicitly providing a `key` option to `tree:map`.